Mícheál Ó Muircheartaigh: Broadcasting career

+On 5 March 1988, he presented the Saturday Live show on RTÉ 1.

+In 1990, Ó Muircheartaigh held an impromptu interview with Britain's Prince Edward, as his greyhound had won at the English Derby qualifier that he was commentating at.

 Ó Muircheartaigh's commentaries for RTÉ Radio 1's Sunday Sport show won him a Jacob's Award in 1992.
-He was also the Parade Grand Marshal for the 2007 St. Patrick's Festival, having been given the honour by the chairman of the Festival in recognition and appreciation of his unique contribution to Irish culture.
-He was the Parade Grand Marshal for the 2011 St. Patrick's Parade in Toronto, Ontario, Canada, also in recognition and appreciation of his unique contribution to Irish culture.
+He was also the Parade Grand Marshal for the 2007 St Patrick's Festival, having been given the honour by the chairman of the Festival in recognition and appreciation of his unique contribution to Irish culture.
+He was the Parade Grand Marshal for the 2011 St Patrick's Parade in Toronto, Ontario, Canada, also in recognition and appreciation of his unique contribution to Irish culture.

-On 16 September 2010 he announced his retirement from broadcasting.
+On 16 September 2010, he announced his retirement from broadcasting.

 The last All-Ireland he commentated on was the 2010 All-Ireland Senior Football Championship Final on 19 September 2010.

-On 29 October 2010 it was announced that the 2nd International Rules test at Croke Park would be Ó Muircheartaigh's final broadcast as commentator on RTÉ Radio 1.
+On 29 October 2010, it was announced that the 2nd International Rules test at Croke Park would be Ó Muircheartaigh's final broadcast as commentator on RTÉ Radio 1.

-On 30 October 2010 Micheál commentated his final commentary alongside RTÉ's pundit and former Meath footballer Bernard Flynn.
+On 30 October 2010, Ó Muircheartaigh commentated his final commentary alongside RTÉ's pundit and former Meath footballer Bernard Flynn.

-He was contracted to officiate at the 2011–12 Volvo Ocean Race finish in Galway where he commentated on the finish to the round the world race, to give it a uniquely Irish conclusion.
-Sailing has been a long time hobby of O Muircheartaigh.
+He was contracted to officiate at the 2011–12 Volvo Ocean Race finish in Galway where he commentated on the finish to the round-the-world race, to give it a uniquely Irish conclusion.
+Sailing was a longtime hobby of Ó Muircheartaigh.

 Ó Muircheartaigh wrote a weekly sports column for Foinse, the Irish-language newspaper free with the Irish Independent each Wednesday.

 Ó Muircheartaigh was invited to read out a piece in Irish and in English at an event called "Laochra" in Croke Park on 24 April 2016 to commemorate the 100th anniversary of the Easter Rising.

-O'Muircheartaigh's nephew by marriage, John McGuire, has presented several programmes on RTÉ.
+Ó Muircheartaigh's nephew by marriage, John McGuire, has presented several programmes on RTÉ.

 In 2007, Ó Muircheartaigh was awarded the UCD Foundation Day Medal.

+Death

+Ó Muircheartaigh died at a hospital on 25 June 2024, at the age of 93.